 The Cardo begins as what looks like an open archaeological site.
 There you can see columns topped with Byzantine-style Corinthian capitals still stand.

-When you walk down the steps from today’s street level the Cardo street level you can see a mural of what the Cardo once looked like.
+When you walk down the steps from today’s street level the Cardo street level you can see a mural of what the Cardo probably once looked like.

 As you walk further you walk further you can find the Madaba map on display clearly showing the Roman Cardo on the mosaic.